Hwange National Park, Zimbabwe

 Davison's Camp overlooks an extremely productive waterhole, which attracts large quantities of game who come there to drink

-Two bedroomed family tent making it a fantastic option for a family traveling together
+Two bedroomed family tent making it a fantastic option for a family travelling together

 Swimming pool to cool off in